michadenheijer/pynytimes/README.md

 ### Most shared articles

 Not only can you request the most viewed articles from the New York Times API, you can also request the most shared articles.
-You can even request the articles that are most shared by email, Facebook and Twitter.
+You can even request the articles that are most shared by email and Facebook.
 You can get the most shared articles per day, week or month.

 ```python
 most_shared = nyt.most_shared()